lucienimmink/art-downloader/README.md

 ## Options

-By default art for both artists and albums is handling.
+By default art for both artists and albums is handled.
 You can skip either by adding the command-line option `--skip[Artists|Albums]=true`.
 For example: `--skipAlbums=true` will skip all processing for albums.
+The option `--printArtistsWithoutArt` will print a list of all artists and their MBID for which no art is found.

 ## Output